 Five: Cathedral City

 London has four cathedrals and an abbey.
 Why?
 When I asked about this at St Paul’s I was given an obvious answer.
 In earlier days London wasn’t the large metropolis it is today.

-There was the City of London which had St Paul’s Cathedral.
-Next door was the City of Westminster – the seat of royals and politicians – they had Westminster Abbey and Westminster Cathedral, which is Roman Catholic, in Victoria.
+There was only the City of London which had St Paul’s Cathedral.
+Nearby was the City of Westminster – the seat of royals and politicians – with Westminster Abbey and the Roman Catholic Westminster Cathedral.

-It’s not clear why St Paul’s is dedicated to the missionary.
-He was a big traveller but it’s not thought he ever visited our shores even though he was alive when Londinium was founded.
+It’s not clear why St Paul’s Cathedral is dedicated to the missionary.
+He was Roman, spoke Greek, and was a big traveller but not in western Europe.
+He wrote the Epistles and preached Christianity in Ancient Greece and parts of Turkey, before the Gospels existed.
+He penned wisdom we still use today such as “the love of money is the root of all evil”, “let us eat and drink; for tomorrow we die” and “whatsoever a man soweth, that shall he also reap.”
+It’s not thought he ever visited our shores even though he was alive when Londinium was founded.
 He died in the year 67 and sleeps in Rome.

 Six: Transport City

 How much fun is it to go underground, down near vertical escalators, to travel at 20.5mph and arrive miles away but only 10 minutes later?
 It’s genius.

 This happened in the 1840s: we picked up our spades and started digging, not for treasure, but for travel.
 We tunnelled down like rats to create the London Underground.
 Then on a cold and cloudy (probably) Saturday 10th January 1863, the Metropolitan Railway opened.
 It had seven stations between Paddington and Farringdon.
 Today this is part of the Circle Line and the world’s oldest underground line.